 Canfor is responsible for all aspects of forest management on the lands within its TFLs in British Columbia.
-In Alberta, Canfor is responsible for all aspects of forest management on the lands covered by its FMAs except forest fire protection, which is a responsibility of the Province of Alberta.
-In Québec, Canfor is responsible for all aspects of forest management on lands specified within its FMA and TSFMA.
+In Alberta, Canfor is responsible for all aspects of forest management on the lands covered by its FMAs except forest fire protection, which is a responsibility of the Province of Alberta under terms of an agreement with the Company.
+In Québec, until April 1, 2013, Canfor is responsible for all aspects of forest management on lands specified within its FMA and TSFMA, after which date the Province will assume most of these responsibilities.
 The lands held under TFLs, FMAs, TSFMAs, Forest Licenses and Timber Quotas are managed on a "sustained yield" basis, whereby the volume of timber harvested is regulated according to the productive capacity of the land and the inventory of mature timber available for harvest.
 In British Columbia, Alberta and Québec, Canfor is responsible for reforestation of areas logged on all of its sustained yield tenures.
-The overall management of forestlands held under Forest Licenses and Timber Quotas is the responsibility of the respective Forest Services of British Columbia and Alberta.
+The overall management of forestlands held under Forest Licenses and Timber Quotas is the responsibility of the respective forest Ministries of British Columbia and Alberta.